cnreediii/OGC-A/SIDP/documents/Readme.md

 ## Inventory

+Note that OGC Document 05-053 – SIDP Notional Architecture Executive Summary was approved for released as an official OGC White Paper at the June 2005 Meetings.
+Currently not available on the OGC Public Website

 - Presentation: SIDP Overview and Demo Use Case.ppt
 - SIDP Technical Architecture
 - SIDP Notional Architecture: Summary - This has an OGC document number but is currently not available via Agora/WorkDrive